addissemagn/addis.world/README.md

 render(html` <${App} /> `, document.body);
 ```
 * for structure, all the actual page logic is stored in the pages/ dir, i.e. create `pages/art.js`
-* for easy-editng, all the text/data/etc to display is stored in the data/ dir, i.e. create `data/art.js`
+* for easy-editing, most of the text/data/etc to display is stored in an object in data/ dir, i.e. create `data/art.js` (it's not a json to simplify things)